skydive-project/skydive/doc/content/api/flows.md

   that a same flow will get a different ID for a different capture.
 * `TrackingID`, ID of the Flow which is the same across all the captures point.
 This ID can be used to follow a Flow on each capture points.
-* `NodeUUID`, ID of the interface node in the topology where the flow was captured.
+* `NodeTID`, TID metadata of the interface node in the topology where the flow was captured.
-* `ANodeUUID`, ID of the interface node in the topology where the packet is coming from.
+* `ANodeTID`, TID metadata of the interface node in the topology where the packet is coming from.
-* `ANodeUUID`, ID of the interface node in the topology where the packet is going to.
+* `BNodeTID`, TID metadata of the interface node in the topology where the packet is going to.
 * `LayersPath`, All the layers composing the packets.
 * `Link`, Link layer of the flow.
 A, B and Protocol describing the endpoints and